General primitivity in the mapping class group: Primitivity in the mapping class group

 \subsection{Primitivity of arbitrary mapping classes}

 For $g\geq 2$, let $F\in \map(S_g)$ be a reducible mapping class.
 From the Nielsen-Thurston classification \cite{thurston2}, it follows that

 where $G$ is a pseudo-periodic mapping class, and each $F_i$ is a pseudo-Anosov mapping class on a surface orbit.
 It follows that $F$ is primitive if and only if at least one of $G$ or the $F_i$'s is primitive, and a root of $F$ can be constructed as a product of roots of $G$ and $F_i$'s, where the degree of the root will be the least common multiple of individual degrees.
-Given an arbitrary mapping class $F\in \map(S_g)$ expressed as a product of Dehn twists, we will give an efficient theoretical algorithm that determines whether $F$ is primitive and computes all possible roots up to conjugacy, if they exist.
-For identifying the type of the mapping class, we will use the Bestvina-Handel algorithm~\cite{bestvina}.
-For determining the primitivity of pseudo-periodic mapping classes and computation of roots, we will use the Theorem \ref{thm:pp_primitive}.
+Given an arbitrary mapping class $F\in \map(S_g)$ expressed as a product of Dehn twists, we will give an algorithm that solves the general primitivity problem in $\map(S_g)$.

-Fehrenbach and Los \cite{los} have developed an algorithm for deciding the primitivity of a pseudo-Anosov homeomorphism that fixes a point and computation of roots, if they exists.
-Consider the Birman exact sequence \cite{birman3} given by

-where $p$ is a marked point on the surface $S_g$.
-Let $F\in \map(S_g)$ be a nontrivial mapping class, and let $\mathcal{F}orget(G)=F$ for some mapping class $G\in \map(S_g\setminus p)$.
-Then the map $\mathcal{F}orget$ preserves primitivity of mapping classes.
-Further, if $G$ is not primitive in $\map(S_g\setminus p)$, then the roots of $G$ cannot lie in $ker(\mathcal{F}orget)$ as this would imply that $F$ is trivial.
-Hence, a root of $G$ in $\map(S_g\setminus p)$ gives rise to a root of $F$ in $\map(S_g)$.
-By assuming up to isotopy that every pseudo-Anosov homeomorphism fixes a marked point, Fehrenbach-Los algorithm can be easily adapted to our setting (by forgetting the marked point), to determine the roots of pseudo-Anosovs in $\map(S_g)$.
-The algorithm described below is expected to be considerably more efficient than any brute-force algorithm.